berensp/berensp.github.io/_posts/2024-10-07-liberal-arts.md

 > In the late 19th century, a series of progressive thinkers...set our country up to abandon a tried-and-true way of educating students in wisdom and virtue through the liberal arts and adopt a factory model meant to produce workers.
 The result?
 Plummeting reading and math scores and soaring anxiety and depression among students.

-And so we have our son enrolled at a Catholic Classical school, which is compelling from the standpoint of weaving the liberal arts together (via the *trivium* and so forth), and which hopefully engenders a love of knowledge.
+And so we have our son enrolled at a Catholic Classical school, which is compelling from the standpoint of its mission to weave together the liberal arts (via the *trivium* and so forth), hopefully engendering a love of learning and knowledge.

 But additionally, for us, everything connects back to Jesus Christ *(Logos)*, for *Gloria enim Dei vivens homo* ("The glory of God is man fully alive"), and we are alive insofar as we grow intellectually, morally, and spiritually through the pursuit of truth, beauty, and goodness.